Milk Chocolate Candies (with Almonds) (100 G)

 Portion Control

-Consume the chocolate candies with a source of protein, such as a handful of almonds (since you're already consuming almonds, consider increasing the quantity slightly), cheese, or Greek yogurt.
-Protein can help slow down the absorption of sugar.
+Pair your chocolate candies with a source of protein or fiber, such as a handful of almonds, Greek yogurt, or a small apple.
+This can slow down the absorption of sugar into your bloodstream.

 Stay Hydrated

-Drink plenty of water throughout the day and consider having a glass of water with your candy to help your body process sugar more efficiently.
+Drink plenty of water throughout the day, which can help your body process sugars more effectively.

 Mindful Eating